dheepakg/dheepakg.github.io/_posts/2020-04-08-things-went-unnoticed.md

 Then, how to neutralize the flaws in education system?
 Simple.
 Self-learning.
 But what and how should we be self-taught.
 How to get a picture of what is missed out?
 Answer is getting exposure through necessary means – books, Internet and/or listening to elders.
 Disappointingly, we consider way above the elders and their suggestions on life.
 Reading books is so uncool.
 Internet consists of couple of sites – Facebook, YouTube and Gmail.

 God save this generation.

-PS: This was originally published in [Wordpress](https://deegovee.wordpress.com/2015/09/17/couple-of-things-that-went-unnooticed/) on September 17, 2015